VidithPhillips/iris-track/README.md

 3. Allow camera access when prompted

 ## Note
 This application requires camera access and works best in modern browsers with good lighting conditions.

+## Iris Track with GPU Acceleration

+## Setup with Google Colab
+1. Open the provided Colab notebook
+2. Run the GPU server cells
+3. Connect the web application to the GPU server
+4. Start tracking with improved performance

+## Requirements
+- Google Colab with GPU runtime
+- WebSocket support
+- TensorFlow 2.x